Higher spin glueballs from functional methods: Glueball bound state equations

 We close this discussion by emphasizing that the presence of a pole in the four-point function $G_{\mu\nu\rho\sigma}(x,y,z,u)$ is a sufficient condition for the presence of a pole in the correlator $D(P)$ assuming there are no cancellations with higher orders.
 While we cannot formally rule this out, in practice it is difficult to imagine how such a cancelation would come about even at the perturbative level.
 On the other hand, the absence of a pole in the four-point functions does not exclude the possibility of poles in $D(P)$, since it can still be present in higher contributions.

 The Bethe-Salpeter equation for glueballs, shown in \fref{fig:bses}, couples a contribution containing two gluons (which we call glueball-part) and one containing a ghost and an antighost (ghostball-part).
 The ghost fields appear in the gauge fixing procedure; here we work in Landau gauge.
 The corresponding kernels in the BSE have been derived from the 3PI effective action expanded to three loops \cite{Fukuda:1987su,McKay:1989rk,Berges:2004pu,Carrington:2010qq,Sanchis-Alepuz:2015tha} and are shown in \fref{fig:kernels}.
 The derivation is detailed in Ref.~\cite{Huber:2020ngt}.
 The necessary input, i.e. the two and three-body correlators appearing in the kernels, is also obtained from this effective action \cite{Huber:2020keu}.
 In our main analysis, we only take into account the diagrams leading to one-loop expressions in the BSE.
 These are enclosed in the red boxes.
+The inclusion of two-loop diagrams has to be deferred to future work, as they are computationally much more expensive.
+For now, we take the quantitative agreement of our one-loop results with lattice results as indication that these diagrams are dominant.
+Note also that decays are not possible in this setup as it would require additional diagrams, see, e.g., \cite{Fischer:2007ze}.